zzaid17/humanoid-robot-project/README.md

 ### Running Nodes

-The nodes can be launched using the following commands.
-Make sure to run the included Arduino script first.
+The file launch_nodes.py will automatically launch all of the nodes when executed.
+For testing or troubleshooting purposes, the individual nodes can be launched using the following terminal commands.
+Make sure to run the included Arduino script first in either case.

 `ros2 launch urg_node2 urg_node2.launch.py`
 `ros2 launch slam_toolbox online_sync_launch.py`